treeru.com

 • JSON output enables easy post-processing and visualization

-• Per-watt efficiency: mobile CPU (7840HS) beats desktop (9950X3D) by 80%
+• Per-watt efficiency: mobile CPU (8-core) beats desktop (16-core) by 80%

 This article was written as of February 2026.
 Benchmark results may vary depending on OS settings, BIOS version, memory speed, and ambient temperature.
 Server names are pseudonyms unrelated to actual environments.
 CPU prices and TDP values are official specs at time of publication; actual power consumption may differ.
 Non-commercial sharing is welcome.
 For commercial use, please reach out via our contact page.